Connect with others who understand.

 Pneumonectomy

 A pneumonectomy involves the removal of the entire lung that has the cancer.
-A pneumonectomy is an intensive procedure that involves open surgery, and your thoracic surgeon will likely have to spread your ribs apart to get to the lung.
+A pneumonectomy is an intensive procedure that involves open-chest surgery, in which your thoracic surgeon will likely have to spread your ribs apart to get to the lung.
 Recovery time often takes weeks to months.

 Sleeve Resection